7 Easy Steps to Become a Real Estate Agent in Texas

 • Meet the Texas Real Estate Commission’s (TREC) qualifications for honesty, trustworthiness, and integrity

-Step 2: Choose a Texas Real Estate School
+Step 2: Choose a Texas real estate school

 To become a real estate agent in Texas, you must complete 180 hours of classes at a state-approved real estate school.
 A solid school will not only help you pass the state exam but also set you up for a successful career in real estate.
 Most people choose a real estate school based on budget and class format.
 Choose how you’ll take your course, whether online, livestream, or in-person.
 Scheduled classes help students who need structure, while self-paced courses work wonders for those with busy schedules.